 Instead, the dividends will be reinvested into your portfolio.

-How do I create for the Income Portfolio?
+How do I create this portfolio?

 Here’s a step by step guide to create your Income Portfolio: